Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Written by: Ashley Bates

-Last Updated on April 10, 2024 by Dogster Team
+Last Updated on September 5, 2024 by Dogster Team

 How Much Do Boston Terriers Shed?
 Facts & Grooming Tips

-Boston Terriers are an adorable brachycephalic (flat-faced) breed that are quite popular among canine lovers.
+Boston Terriers are an adorable brachycephalic (flat-faced) breed that is quite popular among canine lovers.
 Looking similar to the French Bulldog, Bostons have quite the cult following due to their size and overall appearance.

 But when it comes to those little hairs left all over your fabrics, how much can you expect?
 In this article, we will go over how much a Boston sheds to see if it’s something you can handle daily.
 Lucky for you, Boston Terriers don’t shed too much at all.